Michael Serwint, MD, ODS-C

 Michael and his wife both belong to the congregation of The Nativity of the Holy Virgin Orthodox Church in Charlotte, NC, and are involved in their church group, Charlotte Rescue Mission.
 In this three-month program, they cook lunch for the group every Saturday.
 He is also an avid reader and enjoys hiking, photography, and programming.

-Michael had the advantage of being an oncologist before becoming a CTR.
+Michael had the advantage of being an oncologist before becoming a ODS.
 He now has the unique privilege of not only treating patients but also going the next step to analyzing the data.
 His story shines the light on the role of the cancer registrar as an especially important part of the team that works to provide better outcomes for cancer patients.

 chevron-down